nageshwar-fint/awards-nomination-system/API_DOCS.md

 - `400`: Cycle not open for submissions
 - `400`: Criteria not active or not part of cycle
 - `400`: Duplicate nomination for this cycle/nominee/submitter
-- `403`: Only TEAM_LEAD, MANAGER, or HR can submit nominations
+- `403`: Only MANAGER or HR can submit nominations

 **Notes:**
 - All criteria for the cycle must have scores